eyang2020/Super-Awesome-Chat-App/README.md

 This class was used frequently in the operation of the client/server and ChatDriver so it was tested with an operating client/server to test the actual functionality.
 There was also a testing done to make sure the class exists, the constructor is correct, the fields exist, and the methods exist, set/get the correct values, and have correct return types.

+Methods:

+setName(String name): Takes one parameter of type string and changes the user's name to the given value

+setEmail(String email): Takes one parameter of type string and changes the user's email to the given value

+setUsername(String newUsername): Takes one parameter of type string and changes the user's username to the given value

+setPassword(String newPassword): Takes one parameter of type string and changes the user's password to the given value

+setPhoneNumber(long phoneNumber): Takes one parameter of type string and changes the user's phone number to the given value

+getUsername: Takes no parameters and returns the username of the user

+getPassword: Takes no parameters and returns the password of the user

+addGroup(Group group): Takes one parameter of type group that adds that group to the groups arraylist

+getGroups: Takes no parameters and returns the groups that the user is a part of

+getName: Takes no parameters and returns the name of the user

+getEmail: Takes no parameters and returns the email of the user

+getPhoneNumber: Takes no parameters and returns the phone number of the user

+getUserID: Takes no parameters and returns the ID of the user

+setUserID(int userID): Takes one parameter of type int and changes the user's ID to the given value

+setGroups(ArrayList<Group> groups1): Takes one parameter of type ArrayList<Group> and changes the groups arraylist to the given value

+toString: Returns a string that includes the user's name, username, email, phone number, password, ID, and groups that they are a part of

 ## Message Class

 Class Description: